KEVIN-VN642/Build-a-database-for-a-restaurant-using-MySQL/Readme.md

 - Perform forward engineer to transform data model into data schema
 - Perform data engineering task from excel file then insert clean data into MyQL tables
 - Implement stored procedures to support the booking system
-- Analyzing data using MySQL queries
+- Analyzing data using MySQL queries (Join, Common Table Expression, Sub Queries, Window Functions)
 - Use Tableau to analyze and visualize sales & profit and create a dashboard

 ## 1. Build Entity Relation Diagram and Data Model